Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/intro-to-express-routers-and-controllers.md

 <br>
 <br>

-#### The set up for the todos router module will be a practice activity for you to try and create on your own (3 min).
+#### The set up for the todos router module will be a practice activity for you to try and create on your own.

-- Next, we'll require the router module inside of `server.js` and then mount it to the request pipeline.
+Here are some helpful steps to guide you...

 Require it...
 ```js